-On the other hand, it may not be a good idea to drink huge quantities when eating.
-Too much fluid, especially chilled or iced fluids or foods, in effect douses the Stomach's Yang energy, needed to digest food.
+On the other hand, it is not a good idea to drink huge quantities when eating.
+Too much fluid, especially chilled or iced fluids, in effect douses your Stomach’s Yang energy, needed to digest food.

 Alternatively, have a look at:

 Stay in Touch!